yogeshwaran-shanmuganathan/Basic-Python-Projects/GUI Currency Converter/currency_converter_README.md

 ```
 pip install forex-python
 ```
-After installing, just use the library for currency rate conversion function:
+After installing, just use the library for currency rate conversion function as shown below:

 ```python
 from forex_python.converter import CurrencyRates